andyglick/foundation/docs/index.md

 limitations.
 The core ideas are:

-* Provide all the interesting modern core primitives (packed UTF8 strings, arrays, others) and have them works well together.
+* Provide all the interesting modern core primitives (packed UTF8 strings, arrays, others) and have them work well together.
 * Improve types where possible; we don't want to be stuck on broken concepts because of compatibility
 * Improve classes where possible, for the same reasons.
 * Provide core types (e.g. uuid) by default with all the right instances